distributed-group/3nim-client/README.md

 ## Requirements

 This game is planned to run in Ubuntu operating system.
+You need also Python and pip installed.

 Server and every game client must run on different machines so that everyone has their unique ip-address.
 To test the game, you will need 4 different machines connected to the same network.

 ## Download and start the game server